-9 INDICATOR N° 9 Indicator Name Title of the indicator which will be used in HNV Farming implementing inv Farming regulation/guidance documents Related general objective(s) Identification of the Sustainable management of natural resources and climate action general objective(s) as Sustainaste management of natural resources and emilate action defined in the CAP intervention logic Definition This indicator is defined as the Percentage of Utilised Agricultural Area Concise definition of farmed to generate High Nature Value. the concept, including if the indicator already The concept of HNV tarming refers to the causality between certain types of exists, e.g. AEI, tarming activity and corresponding environmental outcomes, including high EUKUSIAI indicator. levels of blodiversity and the presence of environmentally valuable habitats If appropriate, include and species. ine mathadalam/formula This indicator is a further development of AEL 22 "High Neture Value for ostablishment of Farmland" and the farmland component of the 2007 2013 CMEE Paseline for establishment of the indicator indicator 18 "High Nature Value formland and forestry" indicator 18 migh Nature value farmand and forestry.
-The percentage of HNV farming is a common parameter, which is assessed within each individual RDP area using methods suited to the prevailing bio- physical characteristics and farming systems, and based on the highest quality and most appropriate data available.
-Methodological guidance for establishing values for this indicator has been provided in "The application of the High Nature Value impact indicator" Evaluation Expert Network (2009) : http://enrd.ec.europa.eu/app_templates/filedownload.cfm?id=6A6B5D2F-ADF1-0210-3AC3-AD86DFF73554 Unit of measurement Percentage (%) Unit used to record the value (e.g. ha, tonnes, The absolute area of UAA (hectares) is also required, to allow for aggregation €, %) to MS/EU level.
-Data source The data sources for estimation of HNV farming are many and varied, and Identification of currently depend on the methods selected by the Member State authorities. existing data sources They include: (e.g. EUROSTAT CORINE and other land cover data, IACS/LPIS, Agricultural census data, identifying relevant species and habitat databases, GIS, specific sampling surveys, RDP data set, FADN, monitoring data, designations (NATURA, national nature reserves etc).
-European Environmental Agency, etc.) For the two default approaches, data sources are: 1) Estimation of HNV farmland from CORINE land cover data: EEA study 2) Area of UAA contained within designated NATURA 2000 sites: EEA
+9 INDICATOR N° 9 Indicator Name Title of the indicator which will be used in IINV Forming implementing HNV Farming regulation/guidance documents Related general objective(s) Identification of the general objective(s) as Sustainable management of natural resources and climate action defined in the CAP intervention logic Definition This indicator is defined as the Percentage of Utilised Agricultural Area Concise definition of farmed to generate High Nature Value. the concept, including if the indicator already The concept of HNV farming refers to the causality between certain types of exists, e.g. AEI, farming activity and corresponding environmental outcomes, including high EUROSTAT indicator. levels of biodiversity and the presence of environmentally valuable habitats If appropriate, include and species. the methodology/formula This indicator is a further development of AEI 23 "High Nature Value for establishment of Farmland", and the farmland component of the 2007-2013 CMEF Baseline the indicator indicator 18 "High Nature Value farmland and forestry".
+The percentage of HNV farming is a common parameter, which is currently assessed within each individual RDP area using methods suited to the prevailing bio-physical characteristics and farming systems, and based on the highest quality and most appropriate data available. g Methodological guidance for establishing values for this indicator has been provided in "The application of the High Nature Value impact indicator" Evaluation Expert Network (2009): http://enrd.ec.europa.eu/app_templates/filedownload.cfm?id=6A6B5D2F- ADF1-0210-3AC3-AD86DFF73554 MDI 1-0210-3/(C3-MD00DI 1 73334 If an appropriate energific method is not identified and used by the Member If an appropriate specific method is not identified and used by the Member State authorities, there are two default approaches which could be used, although both have considerable limitations as described below.
+This is a second-best alternative compared to use of a more accurate method.
+These are: 1) Estimation of HNV farmland from CORINE land cover data (EEA study) Limitations: This approach does not take account of farming systems.
+Land cover assessments do not always distinguish well between abandoned land with encroaching scrub, and extensive semi-natural grassland with patches of bushes or scattered trees.
+The scale used may mean that smaller areas, such as agricultural parcels within wooded areas are missed completely.
+The area of agricultural land estimated from CORINE land cover data does not correspond to EUROSTAT's UAA data.
+The EEA exercise is not updated regularly, so does not provide a dynamic picture.
+2) Area of UAA contained within designated NATURA 2000 sites.
+1 - /